raycast/extensions/extensions/coffee/README.md

 - Pause/Resume Schedule
 - Delete a Schedule

-> 📋 **Note:** If you decaffeinate or pause a schedule, you must manually resume it for it to work the next week or any future instances.
+> 📋 **Note:** If you pause a schedule, you must manually resume it for it to work the next week or any future instances.

 <p align="center">
   <img src="./assets/addSchedule.png" alt="Schedule Caffeination Command">